 In order to properly test HTTP/2 endpoints - the JMeter test plan must contain updated plugins specifically for the HTTP/2 protocol.
 These add-ins include modified versions of the default HTTP/1.1 plugins - which are:

 These need to be used in place of their default HTTP/1.1 counterparts when testing HTTP/2 target sites.

 Here's an example of a simple test plan which essentially runs a single thread group with a single asynchronous HTTP/2 request:

 Step 3: Scaling your HTTP/2 JMeter Test with Flood

-An example zip file containing all necessary jar libraries to run HTTP/2 tests through Flood for JMeter 3.3 has the following directory structure:
+A fully functional zip file containing all necessary jar libraries to run HTTP/2 tests through Flood for JMeter 3.3 has the following directory structure: